-Unless otherwise stated in the award notice, grantees must obtain NSF prior written approval as specified in these terms and conditions and in the applicable prior approval matrix Requests for NSF prior written approval specified in the applicable NSF Prior Approval Matrix must be submitted via the use of NSF's electronic systems.
+Unless otherwise stated in the award notice, recipients must obtain NSF prior written approval as specified in these terms and conditions and in the NSF Prior Approval Matrix for State and Local Governments and For-profit Organizations.
+Requests for NSF prior written approval specified in the applicable NSF Prior Approval Matrix must be submitted via the use of NSF's electronic systems.
 Those prior approval requirements that do not already have a specific request type in NSF's electronic systems must be submitted via use of the "Other" category in Research.gov.
-As a service to grantees, the most commonly requested prior approvals are listed below.
+As a service to recipients, the most commonly requested prior approvals are listed below.

 - a.
 NSF prior written approval is required for: - i.
 Significant Project Changes - 1.
 Transfer of the project effort (see Article 9.
-See also 2 CFR §200.308) - 2.
+See also 2 CFR § 200.308) - 2.
 Changes in objectives or scope (see Article 9.
-See also 2 CFR §200.308) - 3.
+See also 2 CFR § 200.308) - 3.
 Long-Term Disengagement or change of PI/PD (see Article 9.
-See also 2 CFR §200.308) - b.
-All requests for no cost extensions must be submitted in accordance with the procedures set forth in PAPPG Chapter VI.D.3.c.(ii)2 Those prior approval requirements that do not already have a specific request type in NSF's electronic systems must be submitted via use of the "Other" category in Research.gov. - c.
+See also 2 CFR § 200.308)

+b.
+All requests for no cost extensions must be submitted in accordance with the procedures set forth in PAPPG Chapter VI.D.3.c.2 Those prior approval requirements that do not already have a specific request type in NSF's electronic systems must be submitted via use of the "Other" category in Research.gov.

+c.
 Written approval is required from the cognizant NSF Program Officer (e.g., via email) for any project revision that results in a 5% or greater budget reallocation.